 Please arrange to visit two composition classes this semester, at SJSU or elsewhere; one of these may be taught by a TA, but not both.
-As evidence that you have observed the classes and thought about them, please type up short, informal reflections on what you saw (perhaps 400-500 words).
+As evidence that you have observed the classes and thought about them, please type up short, informal reflections on what you saw (target length 500 words).
 Please keep the names of the instructors you observe confidential.
-I will use "contract grading" for this portion of the seminar requirements: for an A, complete two observation reports; for a B, do one; for an F, none.
+I will use "contract grading" for this assignments: for an A, complete two observation reports; for a B, do one; for an F, none.